ghoshvidip26/StackSearch/README.md

 ### 📚 Multi-Framework Support
 Supporting (and expandable):
-# 🔍 StackSearch — AI-Powered Developer Documentation Assistant

-StackSearch is an AI-powered search assistant that lets developers query framework documentation using natural language.
-Ask anything about **AWS, Docker, FastAPI, React, MongoDB, Node.js, Redis, PostgreSQL, Tailwind CSS, TypeScript**, and more — StackSearch retrieves the most relevant docs using **vector search (FAISS + Gemini embeddings)** and replies **only from the official documentation**.

-If the answer isn’t in the docs, StackSearch will strictly reply:

-> **Not in docs.**

-This project was built as a real-world demonstration of:
-✅ AI-powered RAG (Retrieval-Augmented Generation)
-✅ FAISS similarity search
-✅ Gemini Embeddings + LLM
-✅ Multi-framework doc ingestion & indexing
-✅ React frontend with markdown & code highlighting
-✅ MongoDB chat history persistence
-✅ Google Authentication

----

-## ✨ Features

-### 🧠 AI-Powered Documentation Search
-- Ask natural-language questions about any supported tech stack
-- Answers **strictly grounded in documentation**
-- Prevents hallucinations using “Not in docs” fallback

-### 📚 Multi-Framework Support
-Supporting (and expandable):
 AWS • Docker • Express.js • FastAPI • MongoDB • Next.js • NumPy • Pandas
 PostgreSQL • Prisma • React • Redis • Tailwind • TypeScript
 Node.js • GraphQL • Kubernetes • Go • Python • Django